2023 Best Computer Science Schools in California

 The average amount in student loans that compsci majors at Stanford take out is $13,645.

-A rank of #5 on this year’s list means University of California - Berkeley is a great place for computer science students.
-Located in the midsize city of Berkeley, UC Berkeley is a public school with a very large student population.
+The excellent programs at University of California - Berkeley helped the school earn the #5 place on this year’s ranking of the best computer science schools in California.
+Located in the midsize city of Berkeley, UC Berkeley is a public college with a very large student population.

 CompSci majors at UC Berkeley take out an average of $14,203 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $386.